Monika-81/wanderlust-api/README.md

 With the UX principles in mind I started with the Strategy phace, thinking about the target audience and what features would benefit them.

 The target audience are:
+- people in various age groups, mostly adults, that like to travel
+- people that like to search for inspiration for their next travel
+- people that like to share about their travels
+- people that like to follow others travel adventures
+- people searching for a specific destination or topic

 What the user will be looking for:

+- Images and posts about someones travel in diary form
+- Inspiration for their next travel
+- Information about someones trip
+- Information about a location they like to travel to
+- Information about the others users of the site
+- Interaction with other people interested in traveling

 [Back to top](#wanderlust)